thamannajeseen-spec/Project-Sign-Language/README.md

-# AI-based Sign Language Interpretation 🤟
+# Sign Language Interpretation 🤟

 This project is a real-time sign language interpretation system that uses a standard webcam to identify static Indian Sign Language (ISL) gestures.
 It leverages Google's Mediapipe for high-performance hand landmark extraction and a lightweight Deep Neural Network (DNN) for classification.